Eritrea Country Summary

 Transparency International Corruption Index | 21 |

 Eritrean laws criminalize corruption among public officials and those influencing them, but the government's enforcement of these laws is unclear due to limited transparency.
-While high-level officials appear to exhibit little corruption, petty corruption is prevalent at the local level.
-The government does not require private companies to implement anti-bribery measures, and Eritrea is not part of international anti-corruption initiatives, lacking independent organizations to investigate corruption.
+While high-level corruption appears minimal, petty corruption is prevalent at the local level.
+The government does not mandate private companies to implement anti-bribery measures, and there are no independent organizations to report corruption, indicating a lack of oversight in the country's anti-corruption efforts.

 Economy

-Eritrea's economy is heavily controlled by the government, with most businesses being small, family-owned and the state being the largest employer.
-The national currency, the Eritrean Nakfa, is non-convertible, and foreign investment is severely restricted, primarily benefiting state-controlled enterprises and the ruling political party.
-The lack of a transparent regulatory framework and strict government oversight further complicates the investment climate, making it challenging for foreign entities to operate in the country.
+Eritrea's economy is characterized by strict government control, with most businesses being small, family-owned, and the state being the largest employer.
+The national currency, the Eritrean Nakfa, is non-convertible, and foreign investment is severely limited due to economic sanctions, lack of a commercial code, and restrictions on profit repatriation, particularly outside the mining sector.

 Buy Full Eritrea Report